IVAO-XU/EG-Sector-File/README.md

 + :hourglass: **Faster loading time thanks to a less intricate coastline.**
 *Reduced from 250,000 lines to 16,000 line of codes, a 93% decrease with no loss of quality.*
 + :world_map: **Airways and end point fixed**
-*Removing those random waypoints that displayed when viewing the route*
+*Removing those random waypoints that displayed when viewing a pilot's route.*
++ :door: **Complete SIDs/ STARs**
+*Detailed SIDs and STARs for all airports comprehensively drawn.*

 ## How to Contribute